OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 If neither condition is met, the Promise will reject with an error.

-MetaMask previously introduced this feature per the proposed [EIP-945](https://github.com/ethereum/EIPs/issues/945).
+OneKey previously introduced this feature per the proposed [EIP-945](https://github.com/ethereum/EIPs/issues/945).
 The functionality was temporarily removed before being reintroduced as this RPC method.

 #### Example